The SuccessfUL Supervisor Series

 - Continuing Education Units awarded by the Delphi Center

-$555* (Includes instruction materials, online resources, assessments, continental breakfast for each class, graduation reception and framed certificate).
+$555* (Includes instruction materials, online resources, assessments, continental breakfast for each class, graduation reception and certificate).
 Payment due at time of registration via department ProCard.

 * If funding is an issue, the Staff/Faculty Professional Small Grant Development Program is designed to provide financial support to training and development for university employees.
 The small grant review committee considers requests monthly.
 Applications are due at least one week before the monthly meeting and at least six weeks before the training event.
 Learn more.